stab3l-admin/stab3l-docs/content/docs/glossary.md

 ### Liquidity Mining
 A process where users provide liquidity to a protocol and receive rewards in return.
 STAB3L offers liquidity mining programs to incentivize liquidity provision for CU tokens.

+### LogNormal Distribution
+A probability distribution of a random variable whose logarithm follows a normal distribution.
+In STAB3L, the market price of 1 CU (P_CU) is modeled as a lognormal distribution with parameters μ = ln(0.06) and σ_CU ≈ 0.3.

 ## M